Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures: Empirical study

-Typical volatility forecasting used in risk management is usually performed using a discrete time framework.
+The typical volatility forecasting used in risk management is performed using a discrete time framework.
 Tomorrow's volatility is predicted based on the historical return data up to today.
-The introduction of the intraday Hawkes volatility in this study and high-frequency data used, allow us to estimate volatility in near real-time throughout the day.
-We investigate whether the intraday volatility, which would be updated in real-time after the market opening, contains more information about the total real variation of the day's return.
-Does the prediction, including updated intraday volatility, result in better than the volatility forecast calculated solely based on the return information up to the previous day?
-New information might be expected to bring better results for volatility prediction.
-If so, from when does the intraday volatility of the day contain more accurate information than the history up to the previous day?
+The introduction of intraday Hawkes volatility and the use of high-frequency data in this study enable real time volatility estimation throughout the day.
+We investigate whether intraday volatility, which is updated in real time after the market opens, contains more information about the total real variation of the day's returns.
+Does the prediction, including updated intraday volatility, result in a better volatility forecast than that calculated solely on the return information up to the previous day?
+This new information is expected to yield better volatility prediction results.
+If so, when does the intraday volatility of the day contain more accurate information than the history up to the previous day?
 The Hawkes intraday volatility provides an answer to this question.

-The opening and closing times of the stock market are expressed in discrete times, denoted by $t_n$ and $u_n$, respectively, for $1\leq n \leq N$.
-Then the daily return process is
+The opening and closing times of the stock market are denoted by $t_n$ and $u_n$, respectively, expressed in discrete times for $1 \leq n \leq N$.
+Then, the daily return process is

-We first consider the GJR-GARCH model \citep{glosten1993relation} for a traditional volatility prediction under a discrete time setting.
-A simple variance model is used to simplify the test, but there will be no significant difference in the results even if the GARCH model with the mean is used.
-Under the model, the GARCH volatility at day $n$ is represented by
+First, we consider the GJR-GARCH model \citep{glosten1993relation} for traditional volatility prediction in a discrete time setting.
+A simple variance model is used to simplify the test.
+However, there is no significant difference in the results, even when the GARCH model with the mean is used.
+In this model, the GARCH volatility on day $n$ is represented by